-The cyclic redundancy check, or “CRC” error, indicates a bad spot on your hard drive.
-The fact that you’re seeing it when you try to copy a file indicates that the bad spot may be within the file itself.
+A cyclic redundancy check, or “CRC” error, indicates a bad spot on your hard drive.
+The fact that you see it when trying to copy a file indicates the bad spot may be within the file itself.

-We need to verify that and then try to recover your file and repair your hard drive.
+We need to verify that, try to recover your file, and repair your hard drive.

 Become a Patron of Ask Leo! and go ad-free!

 We’ll start by making sure the problem is actually with the file being copied, since it’s also possible the problem is with the hard disk location being copied to.

 It’s a two-step process using Command Prompt.

 - “CD” to the folder in which the file resides.